Sydarkivera/XMLPresenter/README.md

+# This repository has been archived by Sydarkivera

 # XML Presenter (Convert complicated XML files to easily viewed html)

 A simple python script that converts an arbitrary XML file into a HTML file with some formatting that makes the content of the XML file easier to understand.